-Dr Jiajia Zhou is ARC Discovery Early Career Researcher Award (DECRA) and Chancellor's Postdoctoral Research Fellow at the University of Technology Sydney (UTS).
+Dr Jiajia Zhou is ARC Discovery Early Career Researcher Award (DECRA), Senior Lecturer and Chancellor's Postdoctoral Research Fellow at the University of Technology Sydney (UTS).

-She received her PhD 4 years ago, in Materials Science and Engineering from Zhejiang University, China.
-After PhD in 2013, she took a Lectureship and joined the College of Materials Science and Engineering at China Jiliang University.
+She received her PhD in 2013, in Materials Science and Engineering from Zhejiang University, China.
+After PhD, she took a Lectureship and joined the College of Materials Science and Engineering at China Jiliang University.
 She established an independent group and a new materials synthesis lab facility.
 In 2016, she secured a prestigious Postdoctoral Research Fellowship award from the Natural Science Foundation of China, and moved back to Zhejiang University as a full time researcher to work with her career mentor Distinguished Professor Jianrong Qiu.
 She was a team leader as well as managing the material synthesis lab and optical characterization lab.
 At the end of 2016 she joined UTS’s research Initiative for Biomedical Materials & Devices (IBMD).

 Can supervise: YES

 Single nanoparticle spectroscopy;

 Chang, M, Hou, Z, Jin, D, Zhou, J, Wang, M, Wang, M, Shu, M, Ding, B, Li, C & Lin, J 2020, 'Colorectal Tumor Microenvironment-Activated Bio-Decomposable and Metabolizable Cu2 O@CaCO3 Nanocomposites for Synergistic Oncotherapy.', Advanced Materials, vol. 32, no. 43, pp. 1-11.View/Download from: Publisher's site